Thilak45/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ![output3](output3.png)

 ### RESULT:
-Thus the he python program for distance-bettween-two-points is excuted successfully.
+Thus the python program for distance-bettween-two-points is excuted successfully.